MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-subscription.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

-2. On the **Products & services** page, find the subscription from which you want to remove licenses, then choose **Add/Remove licenses**.
+2. On the **Products & services** page, find the subscription from which you want to remove licenses, then select **Add/Remove licenses**.

     [What if I don't see the Add/Remove licenses link?](#what-if-i-dont-see-the-addremove-licenses-link)

-3. In the **Total licenses** box, enter the total number of licenses that you need for this subscription, and then choose **Submit change**.
+3. In the **Total licenses** box, enter the total number of licenses that you need for this subscription, and then select **Submit change**.
 For example, if you have 110 licenses and you want to remove 5 of them, enter 105.

 ::: moniker-end